| Important note: Images and videos posted on this

 to ally with Communism.
 Israeli leaders understood that if they wanted to receive reparations to help the country, they would

+need to start negotiations with West Germany.
 The Israeli government had a difficult time convincing Israeli citizens that they should ask for reparations from West

 Germany for the aftermath of the Holocaust.
 Every third Israeli had personally experienced the horrors of Nazism.[29]